Lucido Parocchi

-Lucido Maria Parocchi (13 August 1833 – 15 January 1903) was an Italian cardinal of the Roman Catholic Church who served as Secretary of the Supreme Sacred Congregation of the Holy Office from 5 August 1896 until his death.
+Lucido Maria Parocchi (13 August 1833 – 15 January 1903) was an Italian cardinal of the Catholic Church.
+He served as Secretary of the Supreme Sacred Congregation of the Holy Office from 5 August 1896 until his death.

 Biography

 Lucido Maria Parocchi was born in Mantua as the son of Antonio Parocchi, a rich miller, and Genoveva Soresina.
-He was educated at the Seminary of Mantua, and later at the Collegio Romano, where he was awarded a doctorate in theology on 5 September 1856.
+He was educated at the Seminary of Mantua, and later at the Collegio Romano.
+He was awarded a doctorate in theology on 5 September 1856.

 He was ordained to the priesthood on 17 May 1856, by Costantino Patrizi Naro, Cardinal Vicar General of Rome.
 He returned to the diocese of Mantua, where he worked as a professor of ecclesiastical history, moral theology, and canon law at its seminary.
-He was created Domestic prelate of His Holiness on 10 March 1871.
+He was created Domestic prelate of His Holiness on 10 March 1871 by Pius IX.

-He became Bishop of Pavia in 1871, being consecrated on 5 November of that year in the church of Santissima Trinità al Monte Pincio by Cardinal Patrizi Naro.
-He was promoted to the metropolitan see of Bologna on 12 March 1877.
+He became Bishop of Pavia in 1871, being consecrated on 5 November of that year in the church of Santissima Trinità al Monte Pincio by Cardinal Patrizi Naro; he was promoted to the metropolitan see of Bologna on 12 March 1877.